AndrewRober/EWMABiasCorrectionResearch/README.md

 While Gradient Descent with momentum also provides benefits when using the entire dataset (batch), its advantages are even more pronounced when dealing with mini-batches, making it a valuable technique for training machine learning models in scenarios where computational resources and memory are constrained.

 This integration of EWMA and Gradient Descent provides an enhanced optimization technique that balances responsiveness and stability in the learning process.

+## Appendix B: Effect of Ignoring Bias Correction with Different Batch Sizes

+In this appendix, we discuss the effect of ignoring bias correction in the Exponentially Weighted Moving Average (EWMA) when using different batch sizes.
+The bias correction becomes particularly essential when dealing with big batch sizes or even the entire batch, where the first few operations can consume a significant amount of the input data.

+When using a large batch size, the initial operations of the EWMA calculation can be computationally expensive and may consume a substantial portion of the available data.
+Ignoring bias correction in this scenario can lead to biased estimates and inaccurate representations of the underlying series.
+The bias correction factor helps mitigate this issue by accounting for the initial bias and providing more reliable estimates, especially during the warm-up period.

+On the other hand, when using tiny or mini batch sizes, or when the dataset is significantly large and epochs are relatively cheap, the effect of initial bias is relatively less pronounced.
+In such cases, the impact of ignoring bias correction may be negligible, and the computational cost of applying bias correction to every batch may not be necessary.

+It is crucial to consider the trade-off between computational cost and accuracy when deciding whether to include bias correction in the EWMA calculation.
+In scenarios with large batch sizes or substantial computational resources, incorporating bias correction becomes essential.
+However, when using tiny/mini batch sizes or datasets with ample data and relatively inexpensive epochs, the computational cost of applying bias correction to every batch may outweigh the benefits gained from the correction.

+Understanding the effect of ignoring bias correction in different batch size scenarios helps researchers and practitioners make informed decisions on when to apply bias correction, ensuring accurate and reliable estimates from the EWMA while considering computational constraints.